Program Areas

 — Scott Kohler in "Casebook for The Foundation: A Great American Secret"

-Our Institute for Comprehensive Community Development serves as an industry resource and clearinghouse for news, best practices and webinars for anyone who wants to learn more about our approach to comprehensive community development.
+Our Institute for Community Power serves as an industry resource and clearinghouse for news, best practices and webinars for anyone who wants to learn more about our approach to comprehensive community development.
 LISC conferences, webinars, guidebooks, reports and research papers all aim to cast a wide net across sectors and practitioners, sharing knowledge and sparking conversations.

 Our Creative Placemaking initiative invests in neighborhood arts and culture infrastructure to strengthen communities and create local opportunities for commerce, employment and cultural expression.
 This is a new approach for most community developers, one we know is vital to maintaining neighborhood diversity and identity.
 To that end, LISC is training and guiding local development groups to integrate the arts and artists into revitalization work—to nurture both the transformation, and the soul, of a neighborhood at the same time.